ezrantn/icitacee-2025/implementation.typ

   caption: [Verification Flow],
 )<flow>

-Proof of History, a chronometric backbone built into the Solana stack, distills verification time to milliseconds while pushing transaction throughput into the tens of thousands.
+Proof of History, a chronometric backbone built into the Solana stack, distills verification time to milliseconds while pushing transaction throughput into the tens of thousands @Nazar_Abbas_Saqib_2023.
 Academic diplomas, once minted, are pinned to IPFS clusters; that distributed arrangement locks them against silent alteration.
 Each document generates a unique content hash, and that fingerprint, anchored on-chain, allows anyone-crawlers, employers, or auditors-to cross-check authenticity without intermediaries, a flow outlined in @flow.

 == Development Stages